wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-mongodb-template.md

 MongoDB is an open-source document database that provides high performance, high availability, and automatic scaling.
 MongoDB can be installed as a stand-alone database or within a cluster, leveraging built-in replication capabilities.
 In some cases, you can use replication to increase read capacity.
 Clients have the ability to send read and write operations to different servers.
 You can also maintain copies in different data centers to increase the locality and availability of data for distributed applications.
 With MongoDB, replication also provides redundancy and increases data availability.
 With multiple copies of data on different database servers, replication protects a database from the loss of a single server.
 Replication also allows you to recover from hardware failure and service interruptions.
 With additional copies of the data, you can dedicate one to disaster recovery, reporting, or backup.

-In addition to the various flavors that were already available in the Azure Marketplace, now you can also easily deploy a new MongoDB cluster on Ubuntu VMs using a Azure Resource Manager template deployed through [Azure PowerShell](/documentation/articles/powershell-install-configure) or the [Azure CLI](/documentation/articles/xplat-cli-install).
+In addition to the various flavors that were already available in the Azure gallery, now you can also easily deploy a new MongoDB cluster on Ubuntu VMs using a Azure Resource Manager template deployed through [Azure PowerShell](/documentation/articles/powershell-install-configure) or the [Azure CLI](/documentation/articles/xplat-cli-install).

 Newly deployed clusters based on this template will have the topology described in the following diagram, although other topologies can be easily achieved by customizing the template presented in this article.